examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/solved/unit4.md

 Explain python inheritance.
 Explain types of inheritance with example.

+Explain python private, protected and public access for variables/methods.
+How is it related to Encapsulation?

 Explain about method overloading.

+Explain different types of Polymorphism in Python

 What is a Magic Method?
+(Also Known as Special Methods)

 Explain constructors in python